 “You must have something done.”

-Emma strolled over to Hugh, her heels clicked across the patio.
+Emma strolled over to Hugh, her heels clicked with delicacy across the patio.
 Hugh tried to shield his work, but his effort was futile as Emma managed to steal a peek.

 “It’s lovely, Hugh, but…”

 “There isn’t enough lighting so the portrait looks flat.
 Here.”
-Emma picked out a paintbrush and began painting with delicacy while Hugh watched with a small frown.
+Emma picked out a paintbrush and began painting while Hugh watched with a small frown.

 “This was why I didn’t want you to see the painting yet, you were going to criticize it before it was done.”
 Hugh pointed out, though he tried not to sound annoyed.